Have Questions?

 928-773-9376

-Northern Arizona has been offering recovery rehab to individuals who reside in Flagstaff, AZ. and who are struggling with alcohol and drug use disorders.
+Northern Arizona has been offering recovery rehab to individuals who reside in Flagstaff, Arizona and who are struggling with alcohol and drug use disorders.
 As such, Northern Arizona offers a range of services such as trauma-related counseling, dialectical behavior therapy, anger management, motivational interviewing, individual psychotherapy, rational emotive behavioral therapy and others using its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This rehab program also thinks that results are best achieved by providing individual services to each client.
 Because of this, it has been specializing in a wide variety of personalized treatments like legal advocacy, co-occurring mental and substance abuse disorders, housing services, child care for clients children, veterans, clients with HIV/AIDS and more.
 In the same way, this drug and alcohol treatment facility offers these services in the following settings - short term treatment facilities, inpatient detox facilities, outpatient substance abuse counseling, long term rehab programs, inpatient drug and alcohol rehabs and more.